How to Acclimate Your New Citrus Tree

 After two weeks, you can move your adjusted tree into its final location.
 Note: If you are planning on transplanting your tree into a container, you can do this first and proceed with the acclimation instructions above.

-It is common for citrus trees to drop some of their leaves during this transition.
-Do not panic.
-You will want to monitor the weather and don’t hesitate to protect your tree if you see that the temperatures are going below 40°F or above 85°F during the adjustment period.
+Please note: It is common for citrus trees to drop some of their leaves during this transition.
+Monitor the weather and don’t hesitate to protect your tree if you see that the temperatures are going below 40°F or above 85°F during the adjustment period.

 Shop Citrus Trees